lava0812/lava0812/README.md

 <br/>

-- 🌱 My name is Lavanyan Rathy, I am a robotics student from Norway, welcome to my GitHub home page
+- 🌱 I’m Lavanyan Rathy, a robotics enthusiast from Norway.
+Welcome to my GitHub space!
-- ⚡ I know Python and ROS2
+- ⚡ I’m passionate about exploring the intersection of image analysis, AI, machine learning, Python, ROS, web development, SQL, and C++.
-- 😄 And a little bit of TypeScript, ReactJS and C++.
+- 🚀 Currently diving into the world of Rust, and I’ve also got experience with ROS2, TypeScript, and ReactJS.

 <br/>